bandaangosta/webscanner/README.md

 Leave it running in the background and restart automatically, particularly on server reboot:

     docker run -d -p 80:5000 --restart unless-stopped --name webscanner_container webscanner

+A more robust method for deployment on x86 machines is the following

+    docker build -t webscanner -f Dockerfile.nginx-uwsgi . docker run -d --restart=always -p 80:80 --name my_webscanner webscanner

+In this case, commands can be sent from the container to the host through SSH (useful for other projects, as well).
+For examples, redefine in instance/setting.py, scanner commands as follow:

+    COMMAND_SCAN = 'ssh -o "StrictHostKeyChecking=no" daredevil@172.17.0.1 /home/daredevil/dev/webscanner/bash/scanDo.sh'
+    COMMAND_CLEAR = 'ssh -o "StrictHostKeyChecking=no" daredevil@172.17.0.1 /home/daredevil/dev/webscanner/bash/scanClear.sh'
+    COMMAND_SAVE = 'ssh -o "StrictHostKeyChecking=no" daredevil@172.17.0.1 /home/daredevil/dev/webscanner/bash/scanSave.sh'
+    COMMAND_SCP_COPY = 'scp -o "StrictHostKeyChecking=no" daredevil@172.17.0.1:{} {}'.format(PDF_FILE_PATH, PDF_FILE_PATH_CONTAINER)

+In order for this method to work, password-less login must be enabled as followed:

+    docker exec -it my_webscanner ssh-keygen
+    docker exec -it my_webscanner cat /root/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys